Well this Spring wedding video from a gorgeous wedding in Grasmere (the Lake District) certainly got to enjoy true April Showers!

 Guests then welcomed them back with whoops and cheers as they were announced in to the wedding breakfast room as the new Mr and Mrs Newton.

-After their meal they enjoyed a couple of heartfelt speeches from the Groom and Best Man before cutting their unique wedding cake.
+After their meal they enjoyed a couple of heartfelt speeches from the Groom and Best Man before cutting their unique wedding cake (created by the talented Sue at Champagne Cakes).
 They’d made sure it said a lot about them with the addition of a cute camper van and of course a ‘Herdy’ sheep!

 Guests enjoyed a bit of down time in the Wordsworth lounge before making their way over to the evening reception room.